deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 To quote Hinton, a [Boltzmann machine](http://www.scholarpedia.org/article/Boltzmann_machine) is "a network of symmetrically connected, neuron-like units that make stochastic decisions about whether to be on or off."

 A [restricted Boltzmann machine](http://www.scholarpedia.org/article/Boltzmann_machine#Restricted_Boltzmann_machines) "consists of a layer of visible units and a layer of hidden units with no visible-visible or hidden-hidden connections."
-That is, its nodes must form a [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph).
+That is, its nodes must form a symmetrical [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph).

 ![Alt text](../img/bipartite_graph.png)